 It's tricky to try something new and overcome obstacles, especially when you aren't particularly motivated to do so.

-Find inspiration in our case studies: How are teachers using video for professional learning?
+Find inspiration in our case studies: How are educators using video for professional learning?

 1An exception to this is when there is a safeguarding concern or criminal enquiry, and a recording may become subject to a data access request by authorities.
 Of course, this is an incredibly rare occurrence.